 If the person who has died leaves a will

 In this case one or more ‘executors’ may be named in the will to deal with the person’s affairs after their death.
 The executor applies for a ‘grant of probate’ from a section of the court knows as the probate registry.
-The grant is a legal document which confirms that the executor has the authority to deal with the deceased person’s assets (property, money and possessions).
+The grant is a legal document that confirms that the executor has the authority to deal with the deceased person’s assets (property, money and possessions).
 They can use it to show they have the right to access funds, sort out finances, and collect and share out the deceased person’s assets as set out in the will.

 If the person who has died didn’t leave a will